 Special Circumstances

-Expected Family Contribution Changes or Family Income Reduction Appeals
+Expected Family Contribution or Family Income Changes

-• Loss of Income (2021 income is significantly less)
+• Loss of Income (2023 income is significantly less than in 2022)

 • Death of a parent or the Independent student’s spouse